Toddler FAQ

 Q. What are the child to staff ratios for the toddlers?

 A. A 5:1 (toddler:adult) ratio is maintained at all times, which meets the New York City Department of Health and Mental Hygiene regulations.
-Although, ABC makes every effort when possible to exceed the regulations by maintaining a 4:1 (toddler:adult) ratio.
+However, ABC makes every effort when possible to exceed the regulations by maintaining a 4:1 (toddler:adult) ratio.

 Q. How many toddlers are cared for at one time?